-The initial scripts ran so that the consultants could review the files and request some minor changes (e.g. removing the unnecessary links from the left-hand navigation menu) before running incremental updates over the Christmas period when the office was closed.
+The initial scripts ran, the files were reviewed and some minor changes were requested (e.g. removing the unnecessary links from the left-hand navigation menu) before running incremental updates over the Christmas period when the office was closed.

-A training session took place in early January at the client’s offices and was recorded and uploaded to Microsoft Stream for others who could not attend and future reference.
+A training session covering the full SharePoint modernisation took place in early January at the client’s offices and was recorded and uploaded to Microsoft Stream for future reference or for those who could not attend.
 OneDrive Sync was installed so that staff could continue to use their File Explorer views to some degree and reduce the amount of change they were hit with in one go.

-Clients of the company also received a benefit as an external site was set up for each of them, allowing files to be shared in one place and introducing consistency of versioning – a much improved experience compared with checking through many old mails for the correct version.
+Clients of the company also received a benefit as an external site was set up for each of them, allowing files to be shared in one place and introducing consistency of versioning – a much-improved experience compared with checking through many old mails for the correct version.

-Of the project, Kevin McDonnell, Senior Technical Architect at Ballard Chalmers said, “The migration achieved the core aim of removing the need for a legacy on-premises server to maintain files and gave staff the added benefit of being able to access files while on the move, and work on their files when offline.”
+Of the project, Senior Technical Architect at Ballard Chalmers said, “The SharePoint modernisation and migration achieved the core aim of removing the need for a legacy on-premises server to maintain files and gave staff the added benefit of being able to access files while on the move, and work on their files when offline.”
 He continued, “It allowed the client to move to a modern digital workplace for their content and built a platform for future enhancements that could make further use of the Microsoft productivity tools like Microsoft Teams, Yammer, Flow and PowerApps.”